ZvrvgvDxvjl/NijiLive/README.md

 either due to the programm being able to make a rather large amount of web requests or it calling your system's default browser when you double click on a channel.
 Anyway if you are worried about this being a trojan you can either read through the code and build it yourself (main reason why i made this open source), only use it in a safe environment (eg. VM), scan it on sites like VirusTotal (https://www.virustotal.com/gui/) or simply pass on using it altogether.
-For reference this is the link to the VirusTotal page when i uploaded the NijiLive v1.0.rar:
+For reference this is the link to the VirusTotal page when i uploaded the NijiLive.v1.0.rar:

 https://www.virustotal.com/gui/file/1aea8bb5359b4ca8790747645d17b004486d796a850e6a894c705aab909aa755/detection
 ![alt-text](https://i.imgur.com/PEw0yqZ.png)